tethysplatform/tethys/docs/tutorials/thredds/setup_thredds_service.rst

 6. Press the ``Save`` button to save the new Spatial Dataset Service.

-.. todo:

-    * Add screen capture of the filled out new sds form.

 .. tip::

     The ``Endpoint`` and ``Public Endpoint`` do not necessarily need to be the root endpoint.
 They can be any THREDDS endpoint, at any depth, containing a catalog.xml.